pyside/pyside2-setup/doc/typesystem_specifying_types.rst

     these operators will be called as normal methods within the current class.

     The *optional*  **since** value is used to specify the API version of this type.

+    The *optional* **default-constructor** specifies the minimal constructor call to build one instance of the value-type.
+This is not needed when the value-type may be built with a default constructor (the one without arguments).
+    Usually a code generator may guess a minimal constructor for a value-type based on its constructor signatures, thus **default-constructor** is used only in very odd cases.

     The **revision** attribute can be used to specify a revision for each type, easing the production of ABI compatible bindings.